fmetivier/pyPG/Readme.md

 #### correl

-this table is a bit particular as it established the links between milestones for the PERT diagrams.
+this table is a bit particular as it establishes the dependencies existing between milestones for the PERT diagrams.

 | Field   | Type         | Null | Key | Default | Extra          |
 |---|---|---|---|---|---|